 3. Frank’s RedHot sauce

 As I’ve said before, Frank’s RedHot sauce is a cheap way out of making your own damn wing sauce.
-Its distinguishing punch isn’t flavorful heat, but an acidic blast of vinegar that bullies any underlying flavors, and leaves your palate tore up.
+Its distinguishing punch isn’t flavorful heat, but an acidic blast of vinegar that bullies any underlying flavors, leaving your palate tore up.

 The photographer and I ordered the two ‘most popular’ varieties, as advised by our (albeit nice and cute) server: